Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Apply unique values with alternate symbols/README.md

 ## About the data

-The [San Francisco 311 incidents layer](https://sampleserver6.arcgisonline.com/arcgis/rest/services/SF311/FeatureServer/0) in this sample displays point features related to crime incidents such as grafitti and tree damage that have been reported by city residents.
+The [San Francisco 311 incidents layer](https://sampleserver6.arcgisonline.com/arcgis/rest/services/SF311/FeatureServer/0) in this sample displays point features related to crime incidents such as graffiti and tree damage that have been reported by city residents.

 ## Tags